 Indirect Cost: The cost of the in-house support of the fabrication, assembly, inspection and test processes that make the product or item that will be sold to a customer.
 These are usually a small fraction of the Unit Product Cost.
 These costs are spread across all the products being built, so only a small fraction will apply to one item.
 In our bike example, it’s the cost of the shop supervisor, the cost of maintaining the equipment used in the bicycle production, and the cost of shipping materials.
 It isn’t the costs of any other department except operations.

 Product Price: The average selling price of a unit after applying any discounts or concessions provided to the customer.
 This is the amount of money that the manufacturer gets when they sell the product.
 In our bike example, it’s the price that the customer actually pays.
 So when we have that 10 percent off sale at Christmas, it is 10 percent less than the rest of the year.

 Product Gross Profit: This is the measure of profitability at the product level.
 It’s the difference between the product price and the product unit cost.
 It’s the profit earned by the company if they make just one more unit and sell it.
 If product price increases and product unit costs stay the same, then product gross profit increases.
 If product price stays the same and product unit costs increase, then the product gross profit decreases.

 Product Gross Profit = Product Price − Product Unit Cost

 Now, you may be thinking all this is just gobbledygook.
 Why do we even care?
 There are a couple of things to consider.

 This is the language of product cost and product profit.
-We said at the beginning of this resource that we need to learn the language of business.
+We said at the beginning of this resource that when you learn finance, you also learn the language of business.
 Just like any other foreign language, it has its unique words with its meanings and these words are used in business language for these concepts.